amonull/BPM/README_REWRITE.md

 # Consider

+- [ ] add a repolist file under BPM/repo/ which holds a list of urls that processed repos can be downloaded locally and used as processed repos
 - [ ] consider changing from encoding/xml into https://github.com/lestrrat-go/libxml2 to also validate xml files and to treat the xml file as a tree
+- [ ] create a threadpool to process multiple raw templates to enter into repo file

 # Check List